Taielmolina01/make-your-hash-password/README.md

 ## Use

-Its easy to use, you have to run `make all` and then run `.\myExecutable algorithm yourPassword`.
+Its easy to use, you have to run `make all` and then run `./myExecutable algorithm yourPassword`.

-You can see the available algorithms with `.\myExecutable -l` and if you forget this file and the above line, you can run `./myExecutable -help`.
+You can see the available algorithms with `./myExecutable -l` and if you forget this file and the above line, you can run `./myExecutable -help`.

 By default the executable name is `createYourPassword`